cta-observatory/protopipe/docs/contribute/beforepushing.rst

    benchmarks/benchmarks_DL1_calibration.ipynb

-The *protopipe* package contains the folder *notebooks* (not a module) hosting the notebooks used for benchmarking protopipe.
+The *protopipe* package contains the folder *benchmarks* (not a module) hosting the notebooks used for benchmarking protopipe.

-The notebook have been created following the development triggered by the comparison between protopipe and CTA-MARS (see
+Their contents follows the development triggered by the ongoing comparison between protopipe and CTA-MARS (see
 `this issue <https://github.com/cta-observatory/protopipe/issues/24>`__ and references therein for a summary).
-As such, for the moment their contents reflect such comparison.

 For this reason, the
 `MC sample <https://forge.in2p3.fr/attachments/download/63177/CTA-N_from_South.zip>`)